The Founder’s Journey:

 That night, sitting alone at a bar in a quiet lakeside steakhouse, I filed the paperwork online to start Five Pack Studios.

-Not as a grand gesture.
-Not as some brilliant entrepreneurial epiphany.
+Not as a grand gesture or as some brilliant entrepreneurial epiphany.

 It was survival.

-If I didn’t start something of my own, I wasn’t coming back from that trip.
+If I hadn’t made that choice, I wasn’t coming back from that trip.

 "Behind me was a dead dream.
 Ahead of me was an option I refused to take.
 Or—I could build something entirely new from the ground up.”